xeylou/testade.xeylou.fr/content/posts/security-notions/index.md

 #### soc
 <!-- https://www.ibm.com/topics/security-operations-center -->

-the *security operations center* - *found it can be called isoc for information...* - is the masterpiece to have, centralising & thinking
+the *security operations center* - *found it can be called isoc for information security operations center* - is the structure (people, , room, devices...) where logs are centralized & correlated

-socs unifiy & coordinate security tools (edr, firewall, proxy, etc.) to a main dashboard

-extremely useful to correlate informations & choose appropriate actions

-it use all other solutions ressources to monitor, detect & respond to an alert

-for some socs, they can: shutdown endpoints or disconnect them, reroute their traffic, run avs scan, etc.

-people are present at full-time to maintain the socs since it is a very important protection mesure (ciso, analysts, devops/secdevops persons...)
+people are present at full-time to maintain the soc since it is a very important protection mesure (cisco *chief information security officer*,analysts, devops/secdevops persons...)

-it is one of the most usefull security solution when it comes to automates, monitoring & responding
+the soc integrate various technos such as [siem](#siem) or [soar](#soar)

+the soc team makes decisions to act on soc feedback according to the logs activity

 #### ndr/xdr
 *network detection & response* and *extended detection & response*